-Written by Ármin Bansar
+Ármin Bansar (Software Engineer)

 How would you like the idea of being escorted by armed security staff from the grocery store to your home in order to protect the valuable air fresheners you have just bought?
 Would you be confused, would you visit the store again?

 Accordingly, in software design, usability is quintessential.
 When users decide to go with your product/service instead of the competitor’s, usability is usually the main driver behind their decision.
 If you want them to be long-term users, you need to build a foundation of trust.
-Brand loyalty rests upon nurturing credibility through crucial components: honesty, transparency and brand safety.
-Your product/service needs to be reliable, available, privacy-conscious and secure.
+Brand loyalty rests upon nurturing credibility through crucial components: honesty, transparency, and brand safety.
+Your product/service needs to be reliable, available, privacy-conscious, and secure.
 All of these factors are intertwined with one another, and finding the right balance between security and usability for your product/service is up to you.
 This article takes a look at the effects security requirements have on the rest of your application and shows different ways on how to negate or take advantage of that impact.

 Security and usability

-- If you have an overcomplicated password policy which makes the registration process annoying, users might end up compromising their own security: they may create throwaway accounts, write their passwords down or save them in their browser.
+- If you have an overcomplicated password policy that makes the registration process annoying, users might end up compromising their own security: they may create throwaway accounts, write their passwords down or save them in their browser.

 - Giving users too many options will confuse them and developers as well.
 For example, when offering to set a session timeout, according to a calendar schedule (by hours or months), the level of security will be significantly different for each user.